-During fiscal 2022, the Company entered into agreements to receive funding under the National Trade Corridors Fund for the financing of aviation network capacity and resilience improvements.
-Intangible asset additions for assets under development were reduced by \$2 as at August 31, 2022 for amounts receivable under the agreements.
+During fiscal 2022, the Company entered into agreements to receive funding under the NTCF for the financing of aviation network capacity and resilience improvements.
+Additions for assets under development for Property, plant and equipment and Intangible assets were reduced by \$5 and \$8, respectively, as at August 31, 2023 (August 31, 2022 - \$nil and \$2, respectively) for amounts reimbursable under the agreements.